Blow to unionists as NI Protocol critic Lord Frost quits the Cabinet

 The former Conservative secretary of state for Northern Ireland, Julian Smith MP, who has consistently pushed for compromise with the EU and Ireland, tweeted after Lord Frost’s reported exit: “The interests of Nkrthern [sic] Ireland — across community now has to be the priority as the government finalises its negotiations with the EU.
 Pragmitism [sic] and solutions for both unionists and nationalists is key.
 Dogma has run its course.”

+Lord Frost’s departure was described as a “watershed moment” by prominent Brexiteer Tory Andrew Bridgen.

+He told Times Radio it was a “devastating blow for the Government and the Prime Minister” and suggested that many Conservative colleagues would be considering the PM’s future over Christmas.

-And it prompted Andrew Bridgen (North West Leicestershire) to warn Mr Johnson that he was “running out of time and out of friends to deliver on the promises and discipline of a true Conservative Government”.
+In a tweet, he added Mr Johnson was “running out of time and out of friends to deliver on the promises and discipline of a true Conservative Government”.

-He tweeted: “Lord Frost has made it clear, 100 Conservative backbenchers have made it clear, but most importantly so did the people of North Shropshire.”
+He said: “Lord Frost has made it clear, 100 Conservative backbenchers have made it clear, but most importantly so did the people of North Shropshire.”

-His quitting piles more pressure on the PM, who has already suffered potentially his worst week politically since becoming prime minister with a giant backbench rebellion, the loss of a former Tory safe seat, and continued allegations over parties in Whitehall during lockdown restrictions.
+Lord Frost’s quitting piles more pressure on the PM, who has already suffered potentially his worst week politically since becoming Prime Minister with the rebellion, the loss of a former Tory safe seat in the North Shropshire by election, and continued allegations over parties in Whitehall during lockdown restrictions.

 Labour’s deputy leader Angela Rayner said the news showed “a Government in total chaos right when the country faces an uncertain few weeks”.